rudidude86/gura-lang.github.io/documents/Data-Type.md

 Each Data Type is assigned with a type name, which usually appears in argument list of function call.

-Name spaces for Data Type is completely isolated from those for other names like variable and function.
+Name spaces for Data Type are completely isolated from those for variable and function names.

-As each Data Type has a one-to-one relationship with a Class, those terms have almost the same meaning within a context in many cases.
+As each Data Type has a one-to-one relationship with a corresponding Class, those terms have almost the same meaning within documents in many cases.

 ### List of Data Types